RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Method

 \section{Method}

-In this paper, we use an AR based text-to-image model to verify the effective of our RubricRL framework, however it is generalizable to diffusion based model as well.
-This section starts by introducing the overall architecture of our RubricRL framework, followed by more details about the design of reburic based reward, RL training method and dynamic rollout sampling.
+In this section, we present RubricRL as a general post-training framework for text-to-image generation that applies to both autoregressive (AR) and diffusion-based backbones (Fig.~\ref{fig:pipeline}).
+The core components---rubric construction and rubric-guided reward---are shared across model families, while the RL optimizer differs (GRPO for AR and DiffusionNFT for diffusion).
+For clarity, we describe the method using an AR instantiation in the main text and defer diffusion-specific implementation details to the supplementary material.

-\subsection{Overall architecture}
+\subsection{Overall Architecture}

-As illustrated in Figure~\ref{fig:pipeline}, given an input text prompt $p$, we first tokenize it into a sequence of text tokens, which are then fed into an autoregressive (AR) text-to-image generation model $\pi_\theta$ to predict a sequence of image tokens.
-These image tokens are subsequently decoded using a pretrained, fixed VQ decoder to produce the final image $I$.
+As illustrated in Fig.~\ref{fig:pipeline}, given an input text prompt $p$, we first tokenize it into a sequence of text tokens and feed them into a backbone text-to-image generator $\pi_\theta$ (either an AR token generator or a diffusion model) to produce a generated image $I$.
 In this paper, we primarily focus on post-RL fine-tuning of $\pi_\theta$ to further enhance its output quality, where designing an effective, reliable, and interpretable reward function is the key challenge.
-Existing methods typically employ one or multiple specialized models to evaluate different aspects of image quality, such as CLIP-based image–text semantic alignment reward~\cite{radford2021learning} ($R_\text{clip}(I, p)$), OCR accuracy~\cite{cui2025paddleocr}($R_\text{ocr}(I, p)$), and realism~\cite{wu2023human}.
+Existing methods typically employ one or multiple specialized models to evaluate different aspects of image quality, such as CLIP-based image--text semantic alignment reward~\cite{radford2021learning} ($R_\text{clip}(I, p)$), OCR accuracy~\cite{cui2025paddleocr} ($R_\text{ocr}(I, p)$), and realism~\cite{wu2023human}.
 However, this approach has notable drawbacks: (1) deploying multiple specialized models is computationally expensive and difficult to scale to additional aspects; (2) it requires careful reward calibration and reweighting.
 Recent works have attempted to learn a single reward model from pairwise human preference data, simplifying optimization but offering limited extensibility due to high annotation costs and poor interpretability.